 Mr. Hall offers over 35 years of experience managing multidisciplinary environmental projects with expertise ranging from strategic planning to detailed process and civil design and construction management.
 His specialty is data and environmental systems analysis, decision analysis, remediation system design, and strategic planning.
 Over the past 15 years, he has specialized in the application of decision theory for managing complex environmental liabilities portfolios in public, private and Non-governmental organization (NGO) sectors.
 The approach he pioneered has been employed on more than 1000 sites at both project-specific and portfolio-wide levels.
 Mr. Hall has worked on well over 1000 restoration and resource development projects in the United States and in over 50 other countries.
 He has worked on the design of regional water resource management systems throughout the US, Australia, the Middle East, and Africa.
 His experience in the field of remediation and restoration includes the characterization and remediation of pesticides, metals, petroleum hydrocarbons, solvents, polychlorinated biphenyls (PCBs), and Dioxins.
 He has also served as the data pattern analyst and decision analyst on approximately 50 expert technical review panels for the US Army, US Air Force, and US Navy.
 Mr. Hall’s degree is in civil engineering.

-Mr. Butler has over 33 years of experience providing environmental consulting services to mostly private clients in the chemical, oil & gas, pharmaceutical, automotive, various manufacturing, transportation, and legal sectors.
-Much of this experience consists of site investigation, risk assessment and remediation projects under CERCLA, RCRA, and state-led programs across the USA and Australia, and other countries to a less extent.
-His remediation experience includes managing and executing the evaluation, design, permitting, construction, O&M, and monitoring the performance of MNA, in situ remediation technologies, and containment remedies for a broad range of contaminants.
-Experience also includes mergers & acquisition support/due diligence, industrial wastewater, and health & safety consulting to a lesser extent.
+Mr. Butler has over 35 years of experience providing environmental consulting services in the chemical, oil & gas, pharmaceutical, automotive, and various manufacturing, transportation, and legal sectors.
+Experience includes site investigation, risk assessment, and remediation projects under CERCLA/Superfund, RCRA, and state-led programs across the USA, Australia, and other countries.
+Remediation experience includes developing closure strategies for, managing, and executing the evaluation, design, permitting, construction, O&M, and monitoring the performance of MNA, in situ remediation technologies, and containment remedies for a broad range of contaminants.
+Experience managing multi-party projects and managing multi-site portfolios and remediation programs, including financial forecasting and reserving.
+Experience also includes mergers & acquisition support/due diligence for single and multi-site portfolios.

 Mr. Butler has a M.S. in Environmental Engineering from Drexel University and a B.S. in Environmental Engineering Technology from Temple University.
 He is a licensed professional engineer in Georgia, Illinois, Indiana, New Jersey and Pennsylvania, and is a Board Certified Environmental Engineer through the American Academy of Environmental Engineers and Scientists.